Acharya99/AWT_Assignment/README.md

 # AWT_Assignment
-This is a repository containing the AWT Assignment file of Sumiran Pradhan ( 201800291 ).
+This is a repository containing the AWT Assignment file of Bhaskar Acharya ( 201800547 ).
 To start, add all of these files to a folder in "html" folder in the "www" directory of WAMPSERVER.

 Open the index.php , which is the home page.